AmericanGeezus/TeamsFunctions/docs/Assert-TeamsUserVoiceConfig.md

 ### -ExtensionState
 Optional.
-Enforces the presence (or absence) of an Extension.
+For DirectRouting, enforces the presence (or absence) of an Extension.
 Default: NotMeasured
+No effect for Microsoft Calling Plans

 ```yaml
 Type: String